Faith-based schools struggle to connect spiritually under remote learning

-CHARLESTON, WV (WOWK) — Like all schools in Kanawha County, Cross Lanes Christian School had to start the school year virtually.
+CHARLESTON, W. Va.
+(WOWK) – Like all schools in Kanawha County, Cross Lanes Christian School had to start the school year virtually.

 An added obstacle for religion-based schools is connecting with their students spiritually.